xan105/node-powertoast/README.md

   Increase the time the toast should show up for.
   **Default** to false.

-  Most of the time "short" is the most appropriate, and Microsoft recommends not using "long", but it can be useful for important dialog.
+  Most of the time "short" (default) is the most appropriate, and Microsoft recommends not using "long".
+  This is only here for specific scenarios and app compatibility (Windows 8).

+  Long is around ~ 25sec
+  Short is the user defined value (Windows settings > Ease of Access > Display > Show notification for ...)

+  Or registry: `HKCU\Control Panel\Accessibility` -> `MessageDuration`::DWORD (Not recommended)

+  Default to 5sec; Available: 5,7,15,30,1min,5min

 - **onClick**